MemeTeamIn2017/ur-server/README.md

 #### CHALLENGE PLAYER - "CHALLENGE_PLAYER"
 Challenges another player in a game of Ur.
 The other Player can respond with a Yes/No. The client should wait for this response.

-(RESPONSE_HERE)
+Example:
 ```json
 {
   "id": "CHALLENGE_PLAYER",